netdata/netdata/docs/cloud/insights/events-feed.md

 learn_docs_purpose: "Present the Netdata Events feed."
 -->

 Netdata Cloud provides the Events feed which is a powerful feature that tracks events that happen on your infrastructure, or in your Space.
-The feed lets you investigate events that occurred in the past, which is obviously invaluable for troubleshooting.
+The feed lets you investigate events that occurred in the past, which is invaluable for troubleshooting.
 Common use cases are ones like when a node goes offline, and you want to understand what events happened before that.
 A detailed event history can also assist in attributing sudden pattern changes in a time series to specific changes in your environment.

 #### What are the available events?